Al-Murphy/koo-lab.github.io/Research.md

 </p>
 <br>

-### Deep Generative Models for Protein Sequences
+### Language Models for Biological Sequences

 <p align="justify">
 	Multiple sequence alignments of proteins inform statistical models of evolutionary constraints linked to function (Fig. 3A), which include site-independent conservations and pairwise coevolutions.
 These models can then be repurposed to: score mutations in protein sequences, predict protein contacts (Fig. 3B), search for homologs, and design proteins.
-There has been growing interest in replacing traditional models – Position Specific Scoring Matrices (PSSMs), Markov Random Fields (MRFs), and Multivariate Gaussians (MGs) (see Fig. 3C) – with alignment-free <b>deep generative models</b> <a href="https://arxiv.org/abs/1906.02598">[5]</a> – variational autoencoders (VAEs), seq2seq models with recurrent neural networks, and transformer networks (Fig. 3C).
-In collaboration with the <a href="http://site.solab.org">Ovchinnikov Lab</a> at Harvard, we are interested in interpreting this promising class of models to understand their capabilities.
-Ultimately, we intend to employ these models to score the deleteriousness of mutations in protein sequences, which can help to prioritize disease-associated genomic variants in coding regions.
+There has been growing interest in replacing traditional models – Position Specific Scoring Matrices (PSSMs), Markov Random Fields (MRFs), and Multivariate Gaussians (MGs) (see Fig. 3C) – with alignment-free <b>deep generative models</b> <a href="https://arxiv.org/abs/1906.02598">[5]</a> – variational autoencoders (VAEs) - and language models, such as transformers.
+We are interested in interpreting these promising class of models to understand how they build representations and how to harness them to push the boundaries of basic science and cancer biology.
 </p>

   <img class='img-responsive center-block' src="/images/research/protein.png" width="70%" height="70%"/>